mmertdogann/snowplow-micro-tracker/README.md

 > For the installation of the [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro/).
 There are set up instructions for Micro in the readme.

-After installation of the Snowplow Micro, open a terminal and type the command below
+After installation of the Snowplow Micro, open a terminal and type the command below:

 ```bash
 docker run --mount type=bind,source=$(pwd)/example,destination=/config -p 9090:9090 snowplow/snowplow-micro --collector-config /config/micro.conf --iglu /config/iglu.j\son